SayesCode/OnyConnect/README.md

 3. **Enhanced Privacy**: Using the Tor network, OnyConnect ensures end-to-end encryption and routing through multiple nodes, providing unmatched privacy and security.

-## Disclaimer
+> [!NOTE]
+>

-The OnyConnect Toolkit is designed to offer privacy and security through the Tor network.
+>The OnyConnect Toolkit is designed to offer privacy and security through the Tor network.
 However, **it must not be used for any illegal activities**.
-The creator of this toolkit does not take responsibility for any misuse or unlawful actions performed with this software.
+The creator of this toolkit does not take responsibility for any misuse or unlawful actions performed with this >software.
 By using OnyConnect, you agree to comply with all applicable laws and regulations.
+>

-Always use this tool responsibly and ethically.
+> Always use this tool responsibly and ethically.